osegbotonie/enterprise-m365-administration-lab/docs/15-conditional-access-policy-matrix.md

 **CA-003 — Block Legacy Authentication**

-Reduces exposure to weaker authentication methods.
+Reduces exposure to authentication methods that do not support modern identity security controls.

 ---